openvinotoolkit/openvino_tensorflow/examples/README.md

 see the network correctly spots she's wearing a military uniform, with a high score of 0.8.

-Next, try it out on your own image by passing the --image= argument,  where argument is the path to your new input.
+Next, try it out on your own image by passing the path to your new input.
 You can provide either absolute or relative path in the argument  e.g.

 ```bash